sarvarjafarov/learning-github/README.md

 # learning-github
-I have just started learning GitHub by Coursera.
-In this project I have applying what I learned throught the Course
+I have just started learning GitHub through Coursera.
+In this project I will be applying what I learned throughout the Course